vinefeeder/TwinVine/README.md

 uv run envied dl (options) (service) (program url)

 uv run vinefeeder  - to open the interactive GUI for search, browse, etc.

+To go to the command line use of 'envied' after using the GUI: close the GUI directly, or ctrl+c in terminal.
 ```
 **Installation**